IIT Kharagpur: Governance

+Suman Chakraborty's recent appointment as the director of the Indian Institute of Technology (IIT) Kharagpur, announced on June 19, 2025, marks a pivotal moment for the institution, known for its leadership in engineering and technology education in India.
+This section provides a comprehensive overview of his background, the context of his appointment, and the implications for IIT Kharagpur, drawing from various sources to ensure a thorough understanding.

+Academic Units

 Academics

 Admission to most undergraduate and postgraduate courses in IIT Kharagpur is granted through written entrance examinations.
-Admissions to M.S.(by Research) and PhD programmes are based on written tests followed by personal interviews.
+Admissions to M.S. (by Research) and PhD programmes are based on written tests followed by personal interviews.

-Admission to undergraduate programmes in all IITs was tied to the Indian Institute of Technology Joint Entrance Examination (IIT-JEE).
-Since 2013 students have to pass JEE Advanced in order to be admitted to undergraduate courses at IITs.
-But before they can sit for JEE Advanced, they have to qualify JEE (Mains).
-Candidates who qualify for admission through IIT-JEE used to apply for admission in four-year BTech (Bachelor of Technology), five-year BArch degree, five-year Dual Degree (Integrated Bachelor of Technology and Master of Technology) and four year BS Bachelor of Science courses at IIT Kharagpur.
-The admissions to postgraduate programmes (MTech) are made primarily through the Graduate Aptitude Test in Engineering (GATE).
-Other postgraduate entrance exams include Joint Admission to MSc (JAM) for MSc, and Common Admission Test (CAT) conducted by IIMs for management studies.
+Admission to undergraduate programmes in all IITs is tied to the Indian Institute of Technology Joint Entrance Examination (IIT-JEE).
+Since 2013, students have to pass the qualifying JEE Mains examination, followed by the JEE Advanced examination, in order to be admitted to an undergraduate course at an IIT.
+Candidates who qualify for admission through IIT-JEE apply for admission in four-year B.Tech.
+(Bachelor of Technology), five-year B.Arch.
+(Bachelor of Architecture), five-year Dual Degree (integrated Bachelor of Technology and Master of Technology), and four year B.S.
+(Bachelor of Science) courses at IIT Kharagpur.
+Admissions to postgraduate programmes (M.Tech.) are granted primarily through the Graduate Aptitude Test in Engineering (GATE).
+Other postgraduate entrance exams include Joint Admission to M.Sc.
+(JAM) for M.Sc., and the Common Admission Test (CAT) conducted by IIMs for management studies.